JamesZesiger/gvsu-cis350-Software-Innovators/docs/software_requirements_specification_final.md

     1. Admins shall be able to post new events for all users
     2. Users Shall be able to receive notifications to log their daily income/expenses
     3. Income tracker shall display recent or total income on a graph
-    5. Expense tracker shall display recent or total expenses on a
+    5. Expense tracker shall display recent or total expenses on a graph
 2. Online functions
     1. A leaderboard shall display global or friend rankings
     2. The leaderboard shall only display non-sensitive information such as level, EXP, or consecutive days using the app
     3. Users shall be able to send and receive friend requests
+    4. Users shall receive EXP for logging expenses and income
+    5. Gaining more EXP shall increase users' level
 3. Functionality
     1. BalanceBuddy shall run on MacOS and Windows 11
     2. BalanceBuddy shall remember the logged-in user on startup